Cavaliers vs. Wizards Player Props Betting Odds

 |3PM

-- He has made 2.8 three-pointers per game, 0.7 less than his prop bet total on Wednesday.
+- Strus, at 2.9 three-pointers made per game, averages 0.6 less than his over/under on Friday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.